-I photograph ERAS headshots for medical students every year, mostly from WashU School of Medicine and SLU, and the number one thing I tell people is this: your ERAS headshot is not a formality.
+I photograph ERAS headshots for medical students every year, mostly from Washington University School of Medicine, Saint Louis University, A.T.
+Still University, and the University of Missouri.
+The number one thing I tell people is this: your ERAS headshot is not a formality.
 Program directors review hundreds of applications, and your photo creates a first impression before they read a single word of your personal statement.
-Here's everything you need to know about ERAS headshot requirements for the 2026-2027 application cycle.
+In a stack of 300 applications, a polished image signals that you take your career seriously and pay attention to detail.
+A bad one raises a question mark.
+Here is everything you need to know about ERAS headshot requirements for the 2026-2027 application cycle.

 ERAS Photo Technical Requirements